-I HAD A Big Week last week—at least in the armchair sense—reading about extreme birder Kenn Kaufman’s Big Year of 1973, long before Kaufman created his field-guide series and became a household name to nature-lovers such as myself.
+I HAD A Big Week one week—at least in the armchair sense—reading about extreme birder Kenn Kaufman’s Big Year of 1973, long before Kaufman created his field-guide series and became a household name to nature-lovers such as myself.

 With Kaufman’s memoir “Kingbird Highway” to guide me, I tucked in upstairs and traveled back in time and around and around and around the continent, virtually hitchhiking with him some 69,000ish miles.